 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-Advantages of the Panasonic Lumix DC-G9:
+Arguments in favor of the Panasonic Lumix DC-G9:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.